Nuestra familia es su familia

 Phone: (951) 827-2215

-Arlene Cano Matute (she/her/ella) serves as the Assistant Director of Chicano Student Programs at the University of California, Riverside.
-She received her B.A. in both Ethnic Studies and Political Science: Law and Society and an M.Ed. in Higher Education, Administration, and Policy at UC Riverside.
-She is currently a doctoral student in Higher Education in the Graduate School of Education at UC Riverside.
-She is the founder of a teen reading program, Un Libro, Mil Mundos (One Book, A Thousand Worlds) through the Riverside County Library System which aims to develop a love and understanding of reading built upon the introduction of Chicano/Latino literature.
-She serves on various committees on her campus, is a member of community organizations, is a certified facilitator on civic reflection, and volunteers as an advisor to several Chicano/Latino student organizations at UC Riverside.
+Dr. Arlene Cano Matute (she/her/ella) serves as the Assistant Director of Chicano Student Programs at the University of California, Riverside.
+She received her B.A. in both Ethnic Studies and Political Science: Law and Society and an M.Ed. in Higher Education and her Ph.D. in Higher Education, Administration and Policy at UC Riverside.
+She is the founder of a teen reading program, Un Libro, Mil Mundos (One Book, A Thousand Worlds) through the Riverside County Library System which aims to develop a love and understanding of reading built upon the introduction of Chicana/ox and Latina/o/x literature.
+She serves on various committees on her campus, is a member of community organizations, is a certified facilitator on civic reflection, and volunteers as an advisor to several student organizations at UC Riverside.

-As a first-generation student, a parent, and the daughter of a system-impacted parent she is passionate about working alongside students and the community focusing on identity development, empowerment, social justice, community service, leadership, and equity in higher education.
-Her research examines the experiences of Chicano/Latino students at Hispanic Serving Institutions, specifically Hispanic Serving Research Institutions (HSIs) in the University of California.
-She is particularly interested in the ways in which Chicano/Latino students, and minoritized students overall, thrive in HSIs/HSRIs with an emphasis on access, retention, and persistence.
-Additionally, she is interested in historicizing the contributions of student and community activism in higher education, access, and equity.
-Through her work, she hopes to impact educational policy and practice grounded in transformative change.
+As a first-generation, system-impacted, mother scholar she is passionate about working alongside students and the community focusing on identity development, empowerment, social justice, community service, leadership, and equity in higher education.
+Her research examines the experiences of Chicana/o/x and Latina/o/x students at Hispanic Serving Institutions (HSIs), specifically Hispanic Serving Research Institutions (HSRIs) in the University of California.
+She is particularly interested in the ways in which Chicana/o/x and Latina/o/x students, and minoritized students overall, thrive in HSIs/HSRIs with an emphasis on access, retention, and persistence.
+Additionally, she serves as PI for the Encuentros, Student Participatory Action Research y Testimonios (ESPARiTU) research project documenting the historical and present-day experiences and trajectories of Chicana/o/x and Latina/o/x students at a UC HSRI.
+Dr. Cano Matute is an institutional change agent, scholar and practitioner committed to a student and community thriving culture.